 The followers of the religion of Ayyavazhi believes in the reincarnation and the following Dharma Yukam which is also believed to be the eighth and final yukam in which Ayya Vaikundar will reign over the world with the Santror.
-The Indian caste system and the standard Hindu idol worship is however condemned by them.
+The Indian caste system and the standard Hindu idol worship are however condemned by them.
 Instead of idol worship they have adopted a non-anthropomorphic symbol as a point of devotional and meditational focus.
 This religious symbol better known as 'Elunetru' or 'Asanam' is placed in the Palliyarai and is considered as a seat of God rather than the Almighty himself.
-The main symbol of this much popular religion is a lotus carrying a flame-shaped white 'Namam' which can be further signifies as the lotus representing the 1,008 petalled Sahasara and the Namam representing the 'atma' as 'soul' or 'self'.
-To reflect that the worshipper himself is God a mirror is installed behind this 'asana'.
+The main symbol of this much popular religion is a Lotus carrying a flame-shaped white 'Namam' which can be further signified as the lotus representing the 1,008 petalled Sahasara and the Namam representing the 'atma' as 'soul' or 'self'.
+To reflect that the worshipper himself is God, a mirror is installed behind this 'asana'.
 This theory adopted by the Ayyavazhi followers is similar to that of Advaita theology.
 The followers of this religion even believe that the Hindu trinity Lord Brahma, Lord Vishnu and Lord Shiva are different aspects of the same god.
 They also recognize a Satan-like figure called 'Kroni' as the primordial manifestation of evil and are manifested in various forms.
-The primary mission of the Ayyavazhi followers is charity and offerings of food can be seen in different Ayyavazhi centers of worship at least once in a month.
+The primary mission of the Ayyavazhi followers is charity and offerings of food.
+This can be seen in different Ayyavazhi centres of worship at least once in a month.

 Teachings of Ayyavazhi